a39676/SomethingInLife/README.md

 A start 2016-09-08
-just want to change my life
+Just want to change my life
 I hope some small and beautiful.

 2016-09-17
-try to fix conflict
+Try to fix conflict.

+2016-09-18
+It would be better.